Here are some FAQ about eyelash extensions…

 What are eyelash extensions and how are they applied?

-Eyelash extensions are single synthetic lashes applied directly to the natural lash, close to (but not touching) the lash line with a semi-permanent bonding adhesive.
-A single extension is applied to a single lash, leaving the eyelashes and eyelids to move freely.
+Eyelash extensions are single synthetic/man-made lashes applied directly to the natural lash, close to (but not touching) the lash line with a semi-permanent bonding adhesive.
+A single extension, or up to 5-7 super fine extensions is applied to a single isolated lash, leaving the eyelashes and eyelids to move freely.
 They are applied carefully, one by one using specially designed tweezers.
-The whole process normally takes 1 – 2 hours depending on how many lashes are applied.
+The whole process normally takes 1 – 2.5 hours depending on how many lashes are applied and the set type.

 How long do eyelash extensions last?